 When the Commerce Commission first looked into regulating the price Chorus charges for copper access it recommended reducing the fee from $44.00 to $34.44 a month.
 That would have wiped about $1 billion from Chorus’ revenue between now and the scheduled finish of the UFB project.

 While that shortfall didn’t directly threaten the UFB project, it would make for grumpy investors.
 There were also negative political consequences for the National government which held Chorus’ feet to the fire when negotiating the fibre contracts.
+It could have gone badly.

 In line with expectation